What Is an Assistant Project Manager?

 When does a project have an assistant project manager?

 Large, overly complex, or highly critical projects may require an assistant project manager to help with management duties and oversight.
-An assistant project manager may also be assigned to a project to allow them to shadow an experienced project manager.
+An assistant project manager may also be assigned to a project to shadow an experienced project manager.
 This lets new or junior staff gain project management experience before taking on projects of their own.

 What are the duties of an assistant project manager?